dongma0a/SolarGest_Modelling/README.md

 # SolarGest_Modelling

 This project consists of MATLAB codes that implement a solar cell based gesture recognition model using geometric analysis, where the results come from a [paper](https://arxiv.org/abs/1812.01766) to appear at Mobicom 2019.
-If you have any issues please check the [FAQ](https://github.com/dongma0a/SolarGest_Modelling/wiki) or [contact us](https://madongxx.wixsite.com/dongma).

 Please consider citing the paper when any of the material is used in your research. \
 @article{ma2018solargest,\